 Whichever coast, island, or part of the country you go for, Germany's North will inspire you.
 And fish just tastes so much better at the coast!Show more Show less

-Schleswig-Holstein, ideal for people who want more sea.
-If you cycle round Schleswig-Holstein you'll experience all kinds of sights between the North and the Baltic sea and on their coastlines.
+Schleswig-Holstein is ideal for people who want more sea.
+If you cycle around Schleswig-Holstein you'll experience all kinds of sights between the North and the Baltic Sea and on their coastlines.
 The tides at the sea are incredible.
 And you'll love the varied Baltic coastline between Flensburg and Lübeck.
 The charming hinterland, behind the coastline, is just as pretty as the North Frisian islands of Amrum, Föhr or Sylt.
-Worthwhile tours of the town are available in Felsnburg, Kiel, Lübeck and Husum.
+Worthwhile tours of the town are available in Flensburg, Kiel, Lübeck and Husum.

 Extensive, fine sandy beaches and varied coastal sections shape the scenery here on the Baltic Sea.
-From Flensburg to the island of Usedom you'll find traditional seaside resorts, pretty islands, dune landscapes and time-honoured Hanseatic towns.
+From Flensburg to the island of Usedom you'll find traditional seaside resorts, pretty islands, dune landscapes, and time-honored Hanseatic towns.
 These landmarks, so typical of the Baltic coast, are an ideal basis for a relaxing cycling holiday.

 On the North Sea coast, on a Low German beach... the feel of the North Sea coast is somewhat rougher than the Baltic.
 With the heaving tides in the background, the North Sea radiates its very own charm.
 Between the mouth of the River Ems and the Danish border the lighthouses, salt meadows and long stretches of beach combine to create the Frisian composure: in the midst of the stormiest seas, the people here always keep their heads!